-PaintCare sites accept all brands of old house paint, stain and varnish - even if they are 20 years old!

-Containers must be five gallons or smaller, and a few types of paint are not accepted.
-See back panel for a list of what you can recycle.
+PaintCare sites accept all brands of leftover house paint, stain, and varnish, whether recently used or many years old.
+Containers must be five gallons or smaller, and some types of paint are not accepted.
+See back panel for a list of what PaintCare accepts for recycling.

 All PaintCare drop-off sites accept up to five gallons of paint per visit.
 Some sites accept more.
-Please call the site in advance to make sure they can accept the amount of paint you would like to recycle.
+Please call sites in advance to make sure they can accept the amount of paint you would like to recycle.